Yusufjonov707/Countries-in-3-lang/README.md

 # Countries-in-3-lang
-Country names and codes in uzbek, english and in russian.
+Country names and codes in uzbek, english and russian as  json format
 <p> In this format</p>
 <code>
 [